lmiroslaw/AzureBigComputeLabsEMEA/GetTooledUp.md

-# Get Tooled Up for the Azure Big Compute Labs #
+# Get Tooled Up for Azure Big Compute #

 Before you begin the labs, we recommend that you take a few minutes to download and install some relevant Azure client side tools that will make working with Azure a lot faster and easier.
 These utilities can either be installed on your laptop, or you can provision a  linux or windows VM in Azure, and install them there.